kevinnls/how-to-change-pass/README.md

 # [archived] How to change your Google password

 this project has been migrated to [kevinnls/passch](//github.com/kevinnls/passch)\
-which may have been renamed to [kevinnls/chpass](//github.com/kevinnls/chpass)\
-by the time you come around to this

 <!--
 # How to change your Google password